-• Loosen the two screws on the operation panel.
-(These screws cannot be removed.)

-Press the upper edge of the operation panel while pulling out the operation panel.
+- Loosen the two screws on the operation panel.
+(These screws cannot be removed.) - Push the upper part of the operation panel and pull the operation panel to remove.

 To reinstall the operation panel, align its connector on the back with the PU connector of the inverter, and insert the operation panel.
 After confirming that the operation panel is fit securely, tighten the screws.
 (Tightening torque: 0.40 to 0.45 N·m)